Essential Guide on Profit Tax for Businesses in Hong Kong

 Deductible and Non-deductible Expenses

-All costs and expenditures incurred in generating taxable profits are generally eligible for tax deductions.
+All costs and expenditures incurred in generating taxable profits are generally eligible for tax deductions under the Inland Revenue Ordinance.
 This includes domestic or private expenses directly related to the business operations.
-For example, if a debt has been confirmed as worthless during the assessment period, it qualifies as a deductible bad debt.
+For example, if a debt has been confirmed as worthless during the basis period of assessment, it qualifies as a deductible bad debt.

 Payments for director remuneration are typically tax-deductible, provided they are not paid to sole proprietors or their spouses.
 However, interest costs on loans taken for non-earning assets generally do not qualify for deductions under Hong Kong tax rules.
 According to the Securities and Futures Ordinance, commission income is also not subject to taxation.

-When it comes to capital expenditures, such as those related to plant and machinery, businesses can receive an initial allowance of 60% in the year they are incurred.
-Furthermore, domestic or private expenses on environmental protection installations are eligible for a 20% deduction for five consecutive years.
+When it comes to capital expenditures, such as those related to plant and machinery or other capital assets, businesses can receive an initial allowance of 60% in the year they are incurred.
+Furthermore, domestic or private expenses on environmental protection facilities are eligible for a 20% deduction for five consecutive years.

 Qualifying Debt Instruments (QDI)